markjprice/cs13net9/docs/errata/errata.md

 In the **Build web pages for functions** exercise, I wrote, "Reimplement some of the console apps from earlier chapters as Razor Pages;"

 In these instances, "Razor Pages" or "Razor Page" should be "Blazor" or "Blazor page component".

+# Page 660 - Creating an empty ASP.NET Core project

+> Thanks to **rene** in the Discord channel for this book for raising this issue on February 6, 2025.

+In Step 1, I describe the options when creating a new ASP.NET Core project.
+The option that used to be labelled **Enable Docker** is now labelled **Enable container support**.
+And the new option labelled **Enlist in .NET Aspire orchestration** should be cleared.

 # Page 683 - Adding code to a Blazor static SSR page